 When your bananas look like this, it's the perfect time to either peel them and freeze them for future smoothies, OR bake with them!
 Pure perfection!

-1. Preheat oven to 400 degrees.
+1. Preheat oven to 400 degrees (9-13-13 UPDATE: I have recently begun baking these at 350 degrees instead).
 Spray tin with non-stick cooking spray or line 12 muffin tins with silicone or foil liners.

 2. Place the oats in the food processor and pulse for about 10 seconds.
 Add remaining ingredients to the food processor.